yuzhenbo/Medical_Illustration/README.md

 # Medical_Illustration
-The visulization of medical illustration
+The visulization of medical illustration.
+And the Medical_Illustration project is maintained By Yuying Cui.